NikVode/Callide.github.io/privacy-policy.md

 # Privacy Policy

-_Last updated: [Insert Date]_
+_Last updated: 1/3/2025_

-[Your Company/App Name] (“we”, “our”, or “us”) respects your privacy.
+Callide LLC (“we”, “our”, or “us”) respects your privacy.
 This privacy policy explains how we collect, use, and protect your information.

 ## Information We Collect

-- **Personal Information:** Name, email address (if applicable).
+- **Personal Information:** Name, email address.
 - **Usage Data:** App usage statistics, crash logs, and other diagnostic data.

 ## How We Use Your Information